-In its highly pathogenic form, the disease rapidly spreads in birds and causes very high mortality, generating considerable economic losses for the poultry sector.
+In its highly pathogenic form, the disease spreads very quickly in birds and causes very high mortality, with major consequences for both farms and wildlife.
 Some strains of the virus can also infect certain mammals such as pigs, cats and ferrets and, in certain conditions, can be transmitted to humans.
 Avian influenza is therefore a disease with zoonotic potential.

 Humans can be contaminated by infected poultry whether or not these birds are symptomatic, if the viral strain has characteristics of human transmission.
-Multiple factors can contribute to the spread of these viruses: globalisation and international trade, farming practices, and migratory movements of wild birds.
+Many factors can contribute to the spread of these viruses: migratory movements of wild birds, livestock farming practices, international trade flows and their changes over time.

 Did you know?

-Influenza A viruses have a high level of “plasticity” and continuously evolve by exchanging their genes or acquiring mutations: all of these events may enable these viruses to infect new species, “circumvent” the animal or human host’s immune defences, or become more virulent.
+Influenza A viruses have a high level of “plasticity”, meaning that they continuously evolve by exchanging their genes or acquiring mutations: all of these events may enable these viruses to infect new species, “circumvent” the animal or human host’s immune defences, or become more virulent.

 When the disease occurs in birds, the term avian influenza is used.
 The term avian flu is used in particular to refer to human disease caused by avian influenza A viruses with zoonotic potential.

 The monitoring of this disease is regulated at the international level.
-In France, it is classified in Category 1, with mandatory disease control and notification managed by the State.
+In France, it is classified as a Category 1 health hazard, with mandatory prophylaxis and notification managed under State control.
 There is a permanent monitoring and diagnostic network.
-It calls on farmers, state-mandated veterinarians, farm technicians, Departmental Directorates for the Protection of Populations, employees of the French Biodiversity Agency, ornithologists, veterinary diagnostic laboratories, and the National Reference Laboratory.
+It calls on farmers, state-mandated veterinarians, farm technicians, Departmental Directorates for the Protection of Populations, employees of the French Biodiversity Agency (OFB), ornithologists, veterinary diagnostic laboratories and the National Reference Laboratory.

-During the most recent outbreaks in France (winters of 2015-2016 and 2016-2017), the Ploufragan-Plouzané-Niort laboratory conducted research on the virus’s persistence in duck faeces and on the development of a method for its detection on farms and in their environments.
+During the outbreaks in France in 2015-2016 and 2016-2017, the Ploufragan-Plouzané-Niort laboratory conducted research on the virus’s persistence in duck faeces and on the development of a method for its detection on farms and in their environments.
 The goal was to detect the most contaminated areas and equipment and assess the effectiveness of the cleaning and disinfection measures taken, before any resumption of activity or reintroduction of animals into farms.
 Epidemiological investigations were conducted in the field, in the various affected départements, in collaboration with the Departmental Directorates for the Protection of Populations.
 During this period, the Agency was also involved in studying the efficacy of avian influenza vaccines, some of which were still at the experimental stage.